By Dr. Ngozi Okonjo-Iweala, Chair of Gavi, The Vaccine Alliance and Former Finance Minister of Nigeria and Former Managing Director of the World Bank

 While the private sector is beginning to step up, it is not alone in this fight.
 Civil society organisations are partners in this effort and companies should view them as such.
 Both civil society organisations and businesses need open and free communities to thrive.
 Whether it’s petitioning governments, developing policies or collaborating with workers and NGOs, many companies are starting to take a stand and seeing the benefit of doing so.
 Emerging partnerships between business and NGOs are helping make progress on several key issues.

 Unilever has worked with several organisations including the OECD, ILO and Oxfam to eliminate human trafficking through its supply chains.
 The Kering Group has worked with several NGOs including Civic Nation and HER Fund to help put an end to gender-based violence and repression.
-Safaricom continues to advocate for children’s rights working with the Clinton Global Initiative and the International Finance Corporation to socialise this as best business practice.
-Civil society organisations are also recognising the need for partnerships and laying out guidelines for better ways of working together.
+Safaricom continues to advocate for children’s rights working with the Clinton Global Initiative and the International Finance Corporation to socialize this as best business practice.
+Civil society organisations are also recognizing the need for partnerships and laying out guidelines for better ways of working together.

 The rise of CEOs taking a stand on social and political issues is promising, but we can’t let the momentum stop here.
 We must continue to open and build this dialogue for the health and future of our societies, communities and economies.
 The freedoms of people around the world are on the line.
 And the time to act is now.